HyperGAN/hyperchamber/README.md

 Send a sample to your hyperchamber.io account.
 Samples are intrinsic measurements of your model.

-Note:  this issues a rate limited HTTP request.
-Samples more frequent than the rate limit are not synced.
+---

 ```python
   hc.io.record(config, result)
 ```

-Saves the results of your model.
-Call this instead of hc.record.
+Saves the results of your model.  result is a freeform dictionary.